East Brandywine Township, Pennsylvania: Education

-It is within the Downingtown Area School District.
+The township is situated within the Downingtown Area School District.
 Brandywine-Wallace Elementary School is in the township.

-Most of the township is zoned to Brandywine-Wallace Elementary while parts are zoned to Beaver Creek Elementary School and Springton Manor Elementary School.
+Most of the township is zoned to Brandywine-Wallace Elementary, while parts are zoned to Beaver Creek Elementary School and Springton Manor Elementary School.
 Residents are zoned to Downingtown Middle School and Downingtown West High School.

 Delaware County Community College maintains its Downingtown Campus in the township, on the site of the former Downingtown Industrial and Agricultural School.

 Transportation

 As of 2020, there were 59.05 mi of public roads in East Brandywine Township, of which 22.24 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 36.81 mi were maintained by the township.

 U.S. Route 322 and Pennsylvania Route 282 are the numbered highways serving East Brandywine Township.
 US 322 follows a northwest-southeast alignment along Horseshoe Pike through western and southern portions of the township, while PA 282 follows Creek Road along the banks of East Branch Brandywine Creek along the northern and eastern edges of the township.